freshworks/crayons/packages/crayons-core/src/components/form/readme.md

  position: 1,
  dependent_ids: {},
 }]
-fieldOptions is an optional parameter if present, must be an object with option_label_path and option_value_path keys, values referring to key name of text to display and key name of choice's value respectively.
+fieldOptions is an optional parameter if present, must be an object with keys being option_label_path and option_value_path, values referring to key name of text to display and key name of choice's value respectively.

 #### Returns